France has modest expectations heading into U.S match at RWC

 “We finished the match giving 14 fouls away and, by miracle, we won,” Lopez said.
 “Normally you lose when you make so many mistakes.
 It went our way; good for us.”

-Lopez is one of 12 changes to the French starting lineup to take on a U.S. team which lost its opening game 45-7 to England.
+Lopez is one of 12 changes to the French starting lineup to take on a U.S. team which lost its opening game to England 45-7.

-While France traditionally favors a running style of rugby, and should feel fairly confident of scoring tries against the U.S. team, Lopez sees the match as an essential opportunity to develop a kicking game France has neglected in the past.
+While France traditionally favors a running style of rugby, and should feel fairly confident of scoring tries against the U.S., Lopez sees the match as an essential opportunity to develop a kicking game France has neglected in the past.

 Tactical kicking “is becoming more and more important.
 The English did it to us during the (Six Nations) tournament.
 It’s their bread and butter,” said Lopez, who wins his 26th test cap.
 “I’m convinced you need to able to do everything well, and a kicking game is an important weapon to have.”